BucknellMARC/MicroMouse-Sim/README.md

 Purpose
 -------
 The purpose of this project is to build a simulator for the MicroMouse challenge while maximizing code reuse.
-The idea is the maze solving logic will be implemented in an abstract class that gets inherited by both the *VirtualRobot* and a real-world implementation class so the physical solving code can be directly shared.
+The idea is the maze solving logic will be implemented in an abstract class that gets inherited by both the *VirtualRobot* and real-world implementation classes so the physical solving code can be directly shared.

 Mapping The Maze
 ----------------
-The *MazeMap* hold's the robot's view of what the maze looks like in memory.
+The *MazeMap* class holds the robot's view of what the maze looks like in memory.
 There are two dimensional arrays containing information about whether or not a wall is in the way (also whether or not the robot knows it has scanned that location.

 Simple API provides access to these confusing multi-dimensinal *horizontalWalls* and *vertcalWalls* arrays.